Biden tells nursing homes to require worker vaccinations if they want federal money

-The White House said Wednesday that President Biden will require nursing homes to mandate COVID-19 vaccines for their workers as a condition of federal funding.
+President Biden said Wednesday he is requiring nursing homes to mandate COVID-19 vaccines for their workers as a condition of federal funding and scolded GOP governors who’ve overruled schools that want to impose mask mandates.

-Mr. Biden is instructing the Department of Health and Human Services to write regulations that tether reimbursement under the Medicaid and Medicare programs to required vaccinations for workers.
+Speaking from the White House, Mr. Biden said he instructed the Department of Health and Human Services to write regulations that tether reimbursement under the Medicaid and Medicare programs to required vaccinations for workers.
+He also told the Education Department to examine whether legal remedies are needed to let schools impose the COVID-19 rules they want to in states that have intervened.

-The policy will affect about 1.3 million people who are employed at more than 15,000 facilities that receive federal funds.
+The nursing home policy will affect about 1.3 million people who are employed at more than 15,000 facilities that receive federal funds.
 Reports suggest roughly 40% of these workers remain unvaccinated despite early efforts to get shots into nursing home residents and staff.

 The administration says that poses a risk to older residents who were hit hard by the initial wave of the virus last year and face new risks from aggressive variants.